cjheath/stm32f3-discovery-usb-example/README.md

     patch -p1 < ../stm32f3-discovery-basic-template/STM32F3-Discovery_FW_V1.1.0-gcc.patch

 This should cleanly apply the patch to a number of files.
-Change directory into the **Libraries** directory and say:
+Then say:

-    make install -f stm32f3.gmk
+    make install

-This should create an **inst** directory (under the top-level ST firmware directory) containing a compiled code library and copies of all header files required to build applications.
+This should create an **inst** directory (under the top-level ST firmware directory) containing two compiled code libraries and copies of all header files required to build applications.

-Now change back to the application template directory and build the application by saying:
+Now change back to this application template directory and build the application by saying:

     make